apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 To increase the number of IOPS the overall system can handle, we allow starting multiple namenode instances.
 Hot metadata operations, such as ''getFile()'', are distributed over all running instances of the namenode. ''getFile()'' is implemented such that no synchronization among the namenodes is required.
 As such, we expect good scalability.
-The graph below compares the overall IOPS of a system with one namenode to a system with two namenodes.
+The graph below compares the overall IOPS of a system with one namenode to a system with two namenodes and four namenodes.
 </p>
 </div>
 <br>